bitcraze/toolbelt/Readme.md

 ## Extending the toolbelt

 The toolbelt can be extended with your own tools if you like.
-Create a new docker image based on bitcraze/toolbelt where you copy your tools into the image at toolbelt/belt/ and replace the toolbelt/util/extensions.py with a file where you register your tools.
+Create a new Docker image based on bitcraze/toolbelt where you copy your tools into the image at `toolbelt/belt/` and replace the `toolbelt/util/extensions.py` with a file where you register your tools.